 Dependencies are singletons within the scope of an injector.

-In our example, a single
+In this guide's example, a single

 HeroService instance is shared among the